Menu

 Conservatory with sofa, two armchairs, TV with freeview and views over farmland.

-Bedroom with double emperor bed (may not be suitable for those with mobility issues as a step up is required), side tables, dressing area, wardrobe, TV with Freeview, chest of drawers.
+Bedroom with double emperor size bed (may not be suitable for those with mobility issues as a step up is required), side tables, dressing area, wardrobe, TV with Freeview, chest of drawers.
 Dressing room adjacent with ample storage and roll top bath.

 Shower room with walk-in shower, WC and basin.